 On October 10, 2018, Hurricane Michael traveled through the panhandle of Florida and brought significant damage to the Corporation's structures, equipment and 2018 peanut crop.
-The Corporation has received insurance proceeds of \$956,984 and has estimated and accrued a receivable for another \$612,533.
-These proceeds offset the costs of crop loss mitigation and will help to fund the costs to rebuild damaged property and equipment.
+The Corporation has received insurance proceeds of \$956,984 and estimated and accrued a receivable for another \$612,533 at June 30, 2019.
+These proceeds offset the costs of crop loss mitigation and helped to fund the costs to rebuild damaged property and equipment.

-The statement of change in net position displays \$550,079 of insurance proceeds in excess of expenses.
+The statement of change in net position for the year ended June 30, 2019, displays \$550,079 of insurance proceeds in excess of expenses.
 This occurs for the following reasons: